 ISyE Seminar - Vineet Goyal

-This talk is based on joint work with Ayoub Foussoul and Omar El Housni.
+This talk is based is joint work with my student Omar El Housni.

-Vineet Goyal is Associate Professor in the Industrial Engineering and Operations Research Department at Columbia University where he joined in 2010.
+BIO: Vineet Goyal is Associate Professor in the Industrial Engineering and Operations Research Department at Columbia University where he joined in 2010.
 He received his Bachelor's degree in Computer Science from Indian Institute of Technology, Delhi in 2003 and his Ph.D. in Algorithms, Combinatorics and Optimization (ACO) from Carnegie Mellon University in 2008.
 Before coming to Columbia, he spent two years as a Postdoctoral Associate at the Operations Research Center at MIT.
-He is interested in the design of efficient and robust data-driven algorithms for large scale dynamic optimization problems with applications in revenue management and healthcare.
-He received the 2021 INFORMS Revenue Management and Pricing Section prize and 2019 MSOM Society Best Paper in Operations Research Prize.
-His research has been supported by grants from NSF, DARPA and the industry including the NSF CAREER Award and faculty research awards from Google, IBM, Adobe and Amazon.
+He is interested in the design of efficient and robust data-driven algorithms for large scale dynamic optimization problems with applications in revenue management and smart grid problems.
+His research has been continually supported by grants from NSF and industry including NSF CAREER Award in 2014 and faculty research awards from Google, IBM and Adobe.